How to Help Your Child Survive An Active Shooting

-Make sure kids don't respond to conversation prompts (shooters may knock on doors or pretend to yell for help).
+Ensure kids don't respond to conversation prompts (shooters may knock on doors or pretend to yell for help).

 Practice 11: Learn how to barricade doors

 - By blocking it – using the furniture (desks, podiums, bookcases, shelves) or other heavy objects (bins, containers, boxes.)
-Try different layouts - putting the heaviest object first to the door or last to the door and checking which version works better.
+Try different layouts - putting the heaviest thing first to the door or last to the door and checking which version works better.